SELECTED EXAMPLES

 It became saleable, was sold at a profit, and was turned around without a single penny of external investment.

-From the brink of insolvency to a marketable asset.
+From insolvency risk to a marketable asset.

 EVIDENCE: 03